SeaGL/organization/tech/README.md

 # SeaGL Tech

+## OUTDATED

+Things in this document are out of date, to varying degrees.
+Contact Tech if you have questions!

 ## Welcome - How to get help

 SeaGL tech is powered by the fine folks reachable at sre@seagl.org and sometimes also, #seagl on FreeNode.
 They can help with everything below.